gatsby-uc/plugins/packages/gatsby-plugin-fastify/README.md

 Headers for user-defined path patterns can be added/overwritten via `options.features.headers.customHeaders`.

-We use [picomatch](https://www.npmjs.com/package/picomatch) for pattern matching so you need to use [globbing](https://www.npmjs.com/package/picomatch#basic-globbing) to match paths.
-For example, to add headers to all posts with a URL structure such as `/posts/category-name/post-name` you would use a pattern like `/posts/**` rather than `/posts/*` as a single asterisk would only match the second level sub-directory after `/posts/` (in this case the `category-name`), not the third level where the posts reside.
+We use [picomatch](https://www.npmjs.com/package/picomatch) for pattern matching.
+[Globbing](https://www.npmjs.com/package/picomatch#basic-globbing) can be used to match paths.
+For example, to add headers to all posts with a URL structure such as `/posts/category-name/post-name` you would use a pattern like `/posts/**`.  `/posts/*`, with a single asterisk, would only match the second level sub-directory after `/posts/` (in this case the `category-name`), not the third level where the posts reside.

 ```
 {